GeoscienceAustralia/ptha/propagation/SWALS/examples/merewether/README.md

 The test code checks that:

 * The model conserves mass well.
-Because SWALS mass-conservation tracking does not account for the inflows, we check that the expected inflow matches the unexplained component of SWALS mass conservation calculations.
+Because SWALS mass-conservation tracking does not account for the circular input discharge, we check that the latter precisely accounts the unexplained component of SWALS mass conservation calculations.

 * The model gives reasonable predictions of the max-depth at a number of sites with known max-depth (see Table 4 of Smith and Wasko 2012).
 In particular we